 The rehearsal dinner is a more relaxed prelude to the wedding ceremony and festivities, and more intimate because it usually involves just the wedding party and family.
 But that’s precisely why it makes for a great time to show a video slideshow.
 Yes, we’ve all seen a wedding slideshow, but a rehearsal dinner video can be just as meaningful and fun.

 We’ve put together three main tips for making a rehearsal dinner video that’ll bring your guests to tears.
-But first, here’s an example from a lovely young couple, Katie and Brent:
+But first, here’s an example from a lovely young couple, Katie and John:

 Tip #1: Keep it short

 You probably hear us say this all the time, but we can’t stress it enough: if you want to keep viewers’ eyes on your video, keep it short.
 For a rehearsal dinner video, we think 3-4 minutes hits the sweet spot.
 Any longer, and you risk the dreaded eye glaze—you know, when the eyes glaze over and the mind starts playing tricks (“Didn’t we just see that baby picture of Suzie?!”).
 And hey—if guests are shedding any tears watching your video, you want to make sure they’re not tears of boredom.

 Tip #2: Let your photos tell the story